cdktf/cdktf-provider-cloudflare/docs/pagesProject.go.md

 - *Type:* *string

-Directory to run the command.
+Your project's root directory, where Cloudflare runs the build command.

+If your site is not in a subdirectory, leave this path value empty.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.6.0/docs/resources/pages_project#root_dir PagesProject#root_dir}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.7.0/docs/resources/pages_project#root_dir PagesProject#root_dir}

 ---